 -

-- Noise is quick, random changes in the input signal that creates rapid fluctuations in the error
+- PID makes it everything even better.- Noise is quick, random changes in the input signal that creates rapid fluctuations in the error

 - Can be caused by vibration or electrical interference.